cloud-custodian/cloud-custodian/docs/source/gcp/examples/loadbalancer-network-tiers.rst

 Details about all available loadbalancer resource are available in the :ref:`gcp_loadbalancer` page.

-To configure Cloud Pub/Sub messaging please take a look at the article.
+To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

 .. code-block:: yaml